otrv4/otrv4/otrv4.md

     this process, it will be the 'Public DH Key' for the message.
 If it is not created, then it will be empty.
   * Calculate the shared secret `K = KDF_2(K_ecdh || brace_key)`.
-  * Derive new set of keys
+  * Derive new set of keys:
     `root_key[i], chain_key_s[i][j] = derive_ratchet_keys(sending,
      root_key[i-1], K)`.
   * Securely delete the previous root key (`root_key[i-1]`) and `K`.